 Did you face any difficulty or any challenge using those services?

-Would you prefer different type of bike to ride, instead of same type of bike every time?
+Would you prefer different type of car to ride, instead of same type of car every time?
 Is this a deal breaker for you?

-Have you ever needed to rent a bike for one or more days?
+Have you ever needed to rent a car for one or more days?

-Do you want to ride a bike to another city/ countryside sometimes?
+Do you want to ride a car to another city/ countryside sometimes?

-Do you use the bike in winters?
+Do you use the car in winters?

-Set 2- (For bike owners)
+Set 2- (For car owners)

-Do you have a bike?
+Do you have a car?

-Would you like to rent you bike for short period when you are not using it? / Do you want to make money by renting you bike whenever you are not using it?
+Would you like to rent your car for short period when you are not using it? / Do you want to make money by renting your car whenever you are not using it?

-What would prevent you from renting your bike out to others?
+What would prevent you from renting your car out to others?

-The feedback from customers has greatly influenced our decisions especially the one to add insurance on cycles to mitigate the customer concerns on theft and damages to bikes.
-We observed that most customers were hesitant to rent out their bikes as they were concerned about damages and theft.
-Bike owners being the most important part of our system, we considered this concern with utmost care
+The feedback from customers has greatly influenced our decisions especially the one to add insurance on car to mitigate the customer concerns on theft and damages to car.
+We observed that most customers were hesitant to rent out their car as they were concerned about damages and theft.
+Cars owners being the most important part of our system, we considered this concern with utmost care

 Context diagram

-The context diagram below shows interaction between the bike rental services application and its external entities.
+The context diagram below shows interaction between the car rental services application and its external entities.
 Source of input in to the system and destination of output from system are the external entities and their interactions ae represented using arrows.
 In the direction of flow of interaction.

-In this case, bike user, bike owner, payment gateway, customer services, bike services and also insurance provider are external entities.
+In this case, car user, car owner, payment gateway, customer services, car services and also insurance provider are external entities.

 Fig: 1 Context diagram

-We have also considered an option of adding and additional feature in the future which is bike services.
+We have also considered an option of adding and additional feature in the future which is car services.
 By generating a tie with different spare parts suppliers and also maintenance workshops, we could better assist our customers with discounted rates of repair and service.

-This maintenance service providers could also be used to inspect the bikes before they are offered on rent.
-This could possibly improve customer satisfaction as we avoid possibility of renting out a damaged or faulty bike.
+This maintenance service providers could also be used to inspect the car before they are offered on rent.
+This could possibly improve customer satisfaction as we avoid possibility of renting out a damaged or faulty car.

 System Feasibility Analysis